NeverDecaf/chromium-web-store/README.md

 - Available extension updates will display on the badge, click to install them (note that non-webstore extensions may need to be installed manually even if you have the flag set.)
 #### Installation
 - Download the .crx from [Releases](https://github.com/NeverDecaf/chromium-web-store/releases/latest) and drag-and-drop it into `chrome://extensions`
+#### If drag-and-dropping does not work, try this workaround:
+1. Download the .crx from releases and extract the contents to a folder
+2. Visit chrome://extensions/ and turn on developer mode (toggle in top right)
+3. Click `Load unpacked` and select the directory you extracted the crx to.
 #### Setup Video
 [![here](https://raw.githubusercontent.com/NeverDecaf/chromium-web-store/master/video_thumbnail.png)](https://chromium.woolyss.com/f/video-extension-chromium-web-store.mp4)
 [[Streamable Mirror](https://streamable.com/655nn)] (Thanks [@woolyss](https://github.com/woolyss) for creating & hosting this video.)